godaddy/tartufo/docs/source/examplecleanup.rst

 Would you like to know more?
 ============================

+If the other documentation left you wondering what to do with the results of your scans, and unsure how to get rid of those pesky leaked secrets, then look no further!

 End-to-End Example
 ------------------

-An End-to-End example walkthrough of a tartufo scan and the process of purging the dirty evil passwords that somehow ended up in your code commits.
-We will use an additional tool: ``BFG`` (https://rtyley.github.io/bfg-repo-cleaner/, more on this later!).
+An End-to-End example walkthrough of a ``tartufo`` scan and the process of purging the dirty evil passwords that somehow ended up in your code commits.
+We will use an additional tool: ``BFG`` (https://rtyley.github.io/bfg-repo-cleaner/.
+More on this later!)

 .. note:: OPTIONAL Development only: Setup poetry if you want to use the most recent non-released build from github (may not be stable)

    This project uses `Poetry`_ to manage its dependencies and do a lot of the heavy lifting.
 So you'll need to clone the tartufo repo and setup poetry!

    .. code-block:: console